 Read the course description, notes, and delivery method carefully when registering.
 All of this information is found in your BSU eServices Course Search tool.
 Look for key words and phrases like “proctored exams”, “meetings”, “required software”, and other information that is good to know well in advance of the class start date.

 Who should I contact when I have problems?

 Depending on the trouble you are experiencing, the answer changes.
-If you are having technical problems with connecting the D2L Brightspace, BSU eServices, or your BSU email account, contact the BSU HelpDesk at firstname.lastname@example.org or call 218-755-3777.
+If you are having technical problems with connecting the D2L Brightspace, BSU eServices, or your BSU email account, submit a ticket to the BSU HelpDesk or call 218-755-3777.
 We also encourage you to search the ITS Knowledge Base for answers to common tech questions.

 If you are having trouble understanding how to navigate your class, or with finding certain content, assignments, quizzes, or discussions, please contact your professor directly.
 If you cannot find contact information in the Class Welcome, try the BSU Directory here.